 Practice makes perfect.
 The best way to improve your interview skills is to use them.
 If you have not had much interview experience, participate in interview workshops on campus, and practice interviewing with friends, family, a professor or a business associate.
 The more you do it, the better you’ll get.

-Know the people.
+Know our people.
 Make sure you attend one of our campus presentations or events and meet with representatives from UBS.
 Get a sense of who we are, how we operate as an organization and what our current and future priorities are.

 The products, services, information and/or materials contained within these web pages may not be available for residents of certain jurisdictions.
 Please consult the sales restrictions relating to the products or services in question for further information.